trogers1/Notes/Linux/restartX.md

 # Restarting X session (GNOME 3) #

+This covers restarting the GNOME 3 GUI if making changes and not wanted to completely logout/shutdown your computer.

 From [this Stack Exchange answer](https://unix.stackexchange.com/a/87195), press `Ctrl` `Alt` and `F3` to start the virtual terminal.

 Login at the prompt (entering your system username first).